factoriocenter/factorio-admin-command-center/README.md

 3. Make your changes
 4. Commit: `git commit -m "feat: add feature"`
 5. Push: `git push origin feature/my-feature`
-6. Open a PR and describe what you’ve done! 💬
+6. Open a PR and describe your update 💬

 You can also help by: